marmal88/Hotel-Bookings/README.md

 The entire file system was created in a virtual environment using conda.

-Please run the following steps in bash to replicate the virtual environment:
+Please execute the following steps in bash to replicate the virtual environment:

 ```bash
 conda create -n aiap11 python=3.9.0